-The mall is especially busy on weekends and is known for being a part of the Essex National Heritage Area, which is filled with hidden gems of Salem’s history, restaurants, and shops.
+The mall is especially busy on weekends and is known for being a part of the Essex National Heritage Area, filled with hidden gems of Salem’s history, restaurants, and shops.

 23. Ride the Salem Trolley

 The Salem trolley tour was established in 1982.
-It gives the visitor the chance to experience some of the most famous sights around the city and discover historic and interesting facts along the way.
+It gives the visitor a chance to experience some of the most famous sights around the city and discover historical and interesting facts along the way.

 The Salem trolley tour stops at all the major attractions, so it’s a great way to get orientated with the city and is a great option for families looking to explore Salem.